cpu/woodwidelog/content/posts/wwl/index.md

 theme I'm using in my local env.
 Big thanks to [Fernando Ayats]'s "[static blog with hugo and nix flakes]" post for offering a great starting point to adapt.

-Here's hoping all these shaved yaks make it easier to write the next post :clown:.
+Here's hoping all these shaved yaks make it easier to write the next post.
+:clown:

 [VeXation]: https://log.vexation.ca
 [qemu]: https://www.qemu.org/